How we can restore forests, increase fire resilience and protect communities

 The explosive start to this wildfire season is yet another wake-up call for all Washingtonians.

 Already, more than 1,200 fires and more than 240,000 acres have burned across the state.
-And there are currently five major fires burning in Washington.
+Along with local and federal partners, the Department of Natural Resources (DNR) is currently battling five major fires.

-Along with local and federal partners, the Department of Natural Resources (DNR) is currently battling 11 major fires.
 And there’s no relief on the horizon as the state struggles with hot, dry fuels throughout the state.
 These fires have put an incredible strain on our firefighters who are working 16-hour days for weeks on end.
 Three firefighters have already been injured — one severely — during this fire season.

 While we are working night and day protecting communities and responding to fires, we can’t lose sight of the need to be proactive and reduce the risks of fire.
 We have a forest-health crisis spanning millions of acres in Washington.
 We must accelerate our pace and scale to restore our forests and make them more resilient against stressors like drought.